thestatsguy/thestatsguy/content/post/2020-08-30-faq-about-the-master-of-science-in-statistics-programme-in-nus.md

 Before I continue, I would like to sincerely thank my readers for reaching out to me and asking these questions.
 I hope that my answers were helpful for you in your decision-making and I hope you excel in the programme.
 I also hope you don't mind me sharing these generic questions to a wider audience.

-And for those of you starting the AY in NUS - hope you have a good year ahead!
+And for those of you starting the new AY in NUS - hope you have a good year ahead!

 ----